-What is about to happen next as you embark upon the preparations for what will undoubtedly be the most amazing day of your lives is going to fill you with a sense of excitement and anticipation.
+What’s about to happen as you embark upon the preparations for what should feel like the most AMAZING day of your lives is going to fill you with a sense of excitement and anticipation.
 Before you know it, you’ll be inspired by the most interesting creative ideas and your nearest and dearest will find it difficult to talk about anything that isn’t directly wedding related.
-All of a sudden, your dream day is the topic-du-jour and everyone close to you wants a piece of the action.
+All of a sudden, your dream wedding day is the topic-du-jour and everyone close to you wants a piece of the action.
 The excitement is infectious!

 Frustrating?
 You bet!

-It is extremely important to remember that this is YOUR day and it is therefore vital that every aspect of it is exactly as YOU want it to be.
+It’s extremely important to remember that the wedding day in question is YOURS and you deserve for every aspect of it to be exactly as YOU would want it.

 You might need to take a deep breath and politely explain how important this is to you but such potentially awkward conversations can be avoided, providing you prioritise and are clear from the outset about the way you envisage your day and what you are absolutely not prepared to compromise on.

 Prioritise early.
 Set aside some time to sit down together – just you and your other half – specifically to discuss your dream wedding day.
 Make a point of listening to each other and draw up a list of all your likes and dislikes; the things you especially want and any definite no-nos.
 Communication is king in any great relationship, so make sure you take the time to talk things through.
 You may find that you need to compromise on a couple of things but at least you’ll be confident in the knowledge that you’ve made the big decisions TOGETHER.
 You’ll both be glad you did and will feel far more comfortable for it, come the big day.

 When you have identified your priorities, write them down.

 This list will become the basis upon which so many other decisions are made, such as;